-Compiler is a platform for the production and presentation of new media art and dialogue.
-Led by Tanya Boyarkina, Oscar Cass-Darweish and Eleanor Chownsmith, the group’s artistic and curatorial practice investigates the socio-political challenges raised by digital culture.
+Compiler is a platform for the production and presentation of new media art and critical discourse.
+Led by Tanya Boyarkina, Oscar Cass-Darweish and Eleanor Chownsmith, the group’s artistic and curatorial practice investigates socio-political challenges through digital culture.

 Tanya Boyarkina is a Russian-born London-based audiovisual artist, curator and facilitator.
 She is passionate about projects that broaden access to the arts through digital technology and collaboration.

 Oscar Cass-Darweish is a London-based artist interested in ways that code can affect perceptual experience.